Amazon raises minimum wage to US$15, urges rivals to follow

 WORKER STRESS

-Amazon has long been criticized for tough conditions in its fulfillment centers and for its demanding work culture.
+Amazon has long been criticized for tough conditions in its fulfilment centres and for its demanding work culture.

-That has included several fatalities, including in 2013 after a conveyer system crushed a temporary worker in a New Jersey warehouse who was helping sort goods, according to the U.S. Occupational Safety and Health Administration (OSHA).
+That has included several fatalities, including one in 2013 when a conveyer system crushed a temporary worker in a New Jersey warehouse, according to the U.S. Occupational Safety and Health Administration (OSHA).

-A separate OSHA investigation that began in 2015 found that Amazon exposed some workers to stress from repeated exertions, bending and standing for up to 10 hours at a time.
+A separate OSHA investigation found that Amazon exposed some workers to stress from repeated exertions, bending and standing for up to 10 hours at a time.

-Media have reported a range of other allegations that Reuters could not verify, such as workers urinating in bottles because they worried bathroom breaks would cost them too much time away from the job.

 Like several of the big U.S. tech firms, Amazon is also facing increased official scrutiny over how much tax it pays.